Hoop Dreams | At-Home Sports Courts

 We’re all spending more time at home this year due to social distancing, and you may be pondering new projects, wishing to maximize enjoyment of and recreation at your space.
 If you’ve ever dreamed of launching foul shots in your driveway, sinking a putt in your backyard or engaging in a lively bocce match with your family, it could be time to invest in an outdoor area that will pay dividends for years to come.
 We talked to local experts who’ve installed home sports courts, and they spoke on everything from what you should consider before taking on your project to how to contain the budget.
-“If you have an area that doesn’t grow grass well, that’s ripe for a sports court,” says Galen Layman of Seven Oaks Landscape & Hardscape in Glade Hill.
+“If you have an area that doesn’t grow grass well, with the proper asphalt paving it can make for a great sports court.
+If you have an area paved already, a simple asphalt restoration can get it back to good as new,” says Galen Layman of Seven Oaks Landscape & Hardscape in Glade Hill.

 Types of sports courts

 “What we’ve learned is that clarifying what you want to be able to do on the court is really important in planning,” says Mark Maslow, owner of Southern Landscape Group in Evington.
 Maslow’s company has designed and installed several sports courts for homeowners.
-“Do you want it for one sport only, or do you want it to be multi-function?”
+“Do you want it for one sport only such as that which may have a bow case, or do you want it to be multi-function?”
 Many of Maslow’s clients are interested in a basketball court, but he encourages them to think through the possibilities, which are endless.
 Are you interested in pickleball?
 Four square?
 Volleyball?
 Many sports courts are now designed and painted to clients’ specifications at a factory, made of durable plastic tiles that are snapped together on site.
 Color choices and various lines for different sports, like a basketball three-point line, tennis boundaries and a four square off to the side, are completely customizable.
 You can have basketball goals on the ends, for example, in addition to removable tennis nets and volleyball nets.
+If you want to have a tennis court installed at home, you can visit https://www.tenniscourtconstruction.org.uk/.

 Sand volleyball feels right at a lake or riverside home, and for the avid golfer, a putting green is great for working on the game in your backyard.
 “You can do everything from a simple one-hole green to something more elaborate, with multiple holes and sand traps,” says Maslow.
 A one-hole green could run approximately $10K, while something more elaborate could run much more.